ernw/hardening/operating_system/osx/10.11/ERNW_Hardening_OS_X_EL_Captain.md

 OS X will always force you to create a new Account.
 Even if you run on an Admin Account, you won´t have the same rights as “root”.

 This is what OS X calls System Integrity Protection (further in short SIP).
-SIP will deny any Change on System files like /etc/hosts.
+SIP will deny any Change on System directories like /System.

-> __!__ But there is local per User hosts file "/private/etc/hosts"

 ---